jasonliang-dev/dream-eater/README.md

 # dream-eater

+`dream-eater`.
+A minor mode for working with Dreamweaver users.
+This mode is intended to work alongside Tramp.

 This minor mode changes the behaviour of editing files.
 When `dream-eater-mode` is on, all files will be opened in read only mode.